Lecture 5

 Superusers bypass all permission checks — never use one as the main application user in production.

-You can define custom managers to encapsulate common queries:
+You can also define custom managers to encapsulate common query patterns:

 class PublishedManager(models.Manager):